How To Handle Product Returns For Your eCommerce Business

 Why is it essential to manage eCommerce returns?

 Return orders form a vital segment in the order fulfillment chain.
 In modern eCommerce, the fulfillment cycle is not just limited to the delivery of the goods to the end buyer.
-It extends upto a complete satisfaction cycle wherein the buyer has a choice of returning or exchanging the goods.
+It extends up to a complete satisfaction cycle wherein the buyer has a choice of returning or exchanging the products.
 It drives the final revenue of most eCommerce businesses and is slowly turning out to be more of a necessity than choice.

 Other than order fulfillment, return orders also play an important role in customer retention.
 As an online business, your buyers have only two ways to reach out to you — your website and order fulfillment.
 Therefore, if a consumer can come to you for a query as grave as a return, and you can process it efficiently, you have earned the trust of your buyer, and there is a good chance they return to you for making a purchase.
 Moreover, they might also recommend your service to their circle.